European Integrated Data Archive (EIDA)

 EIDA nodes are data centres which collect and archive data from seismic networks deploying broad-band sensors,

-short period sensors and accelerometers.
+short period sensors, accelerometers, infrasound sensors and other geophysical instruments.

 Networks contributing data to EIDA are listed in the